liboyue/BOOM/examples/toy/README.md

 # Toy Example
 ## Configuring a pipeline for simple data processing in BOOM

 This toy example will show you all that is necessary to get started in BOOM.
-You can explore all the code associated with this example under `/example/toy`.

 The first step is to create a module for your pipeline to use.
+You can find the following code in `examples/toy/extra_modules/Sample.py`.

 ```
 import glog as log